 The obsession with the consumption of alcohol in the United States is a major reason people with disorders relating to alcohol find it difficult to find help.
 The inability to control your liquor or determine how much you drink is seen as shameful.
 Alcoholics are often scared of stigmatization if they seek treatment.

 On the bright side, the most recognized substance studied for use disorder is alcohol.
-Various groups have been providing people with free support for many years, some of these groups include alcoholics Anonymous.
-Medications have been developed by scientists that can reduce the symptoms of withdrawal, prevent drinking in future and minimize cravings.
-Counsellors and therapists have techniques they practice which let people locate happiness and learn to function in a society filled with alcohol without drinking themselves.
+Various groups have been providing people with free support for many years, some of these groups include Alcoholics Anonymous.
+Medications have been developed by scientists that can reduce the symptoms of withdrawal, prevent drinking in the future, and minimize cravings.
+Counselors and therapists have techniques they practice which lets people locate happiness and learn to function in a society filled with alcohol without drinking themselves.

 Pouring a glass of whiskey

 An alcoholism criterion has nothing to do with the amount a person drinks or the amount of time they have been drinking or the kind of alcohol.
-When a person looses the capacity to control his/her drinking, he is addicted to alcohol.
-The feel an urge to drink which is uncontrollable and they find it difficult to cease drinking.
+When a person loses the capacity to control his/her drinking, he is addicted to alcohol.
+They feel an urge to drink which is uncontrollable and they find it difficult to cease drinking.

 STAGES OF ALCOHOLISM

 The phases of alcoholism aren’t scientifically distinct like the harshness of alcohol use disorders, but they make available an easy-to-understand view of how someone becomes addicted to alcohol.
 A person becomes more severely addicted as he/ she moves through the phases.
 Some people quickly advance to end-stage alcoholism while some people remain in the early stages throughout their life.
 The combination of environmental, genetic, and social factors determines the way alcohol affects each person.